This section examines the truth about vaccines, their safety and reliability.

 Smallpox has now been officially declared to have been eradicated in most of the world.
 There has been a vast and largely effective campaign worldwide against poliomyelitis, usually abbreviated to polio.
 It is close to global eradication too but with some recalcitrant areas.

 According to the World Health Organisation, “Polio was once a disease feared worldwide, striking suddenly and paralysing mainly children for life.
 WHO is a partner in the Global Polio Eradication Initiative, the largest private-public partnership for health, which has reduced polio by 99%.”
-There are just three, and possibly only two countries where it remains.
+There were just three countries where it remained.
 They are Nigeria, Pakistan and Afghanistan but it is hoped that eradication has now been achieved in Nigeria.
 Polio now survives only among the world’s poorest and most marginalized communities, where it stalks the most vulnerable children.35Polio NHS

 Polio affects nerves to the muscles.
 Here the leg is wasted and as the muscles did not pull so strongly on the affected side during growth in childhood, the leg is shorter.
 Hence the built-up shoe.